skip to main content

 Health care service delivery leaders told us about a significant need for master’s-level education for mid-career health care professionals.
 We identified solid support for this and deliver it online to accommodate working professionals.

-Graduate health management knowledge is developed in a variety of functional areas, with emphasis on health systems management, health policy, health finance, human resources management and health planning and marketing.
+Graduate health leadership knowledge is developed in a variety of functional areas, with emphasis on health systems management, health policy, health finance, human resources management and health planning and marketing.

 Is the Executive Track accredited?
 My employer requires this.

 Yes!
-Both of our MHA Program's tracks have been continuously accredited since 2008 by the Commission on Accreditation of Healthcare Management Education.
+Our MHA Program tracks have been continuously accredited since 2008 by the Commission on Accreditation of Healthcare Management Education.
+In 2015, we added the first edition of the Executive MHA program which was been continuously accredited.

 How long does it take to complete this degree?